Entity

 setObject3D (type, obj)

-will register the passed obj
+setObject3D will register the passed obj, a THREE.Object3D, as type

-as a child of the entity’s
+under the entity’s object3DMap.
+A-Frame adds obj as a child of the entity’s

-root object3D
+root object3D.

 AFRAME.registerComponent('example-orthogonal-camera', { |